Why you should change your DNS server

 Changing your DNS servers allows you to bypass through the DNS blocks and connect to most of the blocked websites on the internet.
 Many people in countries with strict laws use a global public DNS on their routers and personal computers to be able to connect to popular blocked websites.
 Most of the times, this is enough to bypass a blocked domain.
 But in some cases, if a domain is blocked at IP level, then this method does not work.

-It also offers you possible improvements to internet speed and reliability, allows you to block malicious domains, enforce family shield (blocks adult content), protect yourself from phishing attacks, etc.
+It also offers you possible improvements to internet speed and reliability, allows you to block malicious domains, enforce family shield (blocks adult content), protects yourself from phishing attacks, etc.

 OpenDNS and Google DNS are two of the most popular free and public DNS servers available worldwide.
-Using Google DNS or OpenDNS might provide you with a slightly faster resolution of names to IP address and possibly some level of protection from known malware or infected domain names.
+Using Google DNS or OpenDNS might provide you with a slightly faster resolution of names to IP addresses and possibly some level of protection from known malware, phishing, and infected domain names.

-How to change the DNS Servers in Elementary OS?
+How to change DNS servers in Ubuntu-based Elementary OS

-Step 1 – Fire up your System Settings application.
+Step 1 – Open up your System Settings application.

 Step 2 – Click on the Network option under ‘Network & Wireless’.